G8TIC/radar/TELEMETRY.md

 ### GLIBC version

-The version number of the Glibc library.
+The version number of the Glibc library that radar is running with.

 ### Data sizes